microsoft/Quantum/samples/algorithms/sudoku-grover/README.md

      The code supports both 4x4 and 9x9 Sudoku puzzles.

-     For 4x4 puzzles, the same rules apply
+     For 4x4 puzzles, the same rules apply:
         - The numbers 0 to 3 may only appear once per row, column and 2x2 sub squares As an example              has solution
      _________________          _________________